33 On and above the Underground

 ‘What about this tear?’
 I said, taking my hanky off the mark and holding my arm up to him.’

 ‘It’s only superficial.
 Don’t play the martyr.
+Or do you want to go down on your hands and knees crying about it?
 The pain is mostly all in your mind.
+No one’s out to get you.
+Do you want me to say, ‘ Poor you.
+Everybody’s picking on you.
+Poor you.
+Poor John.’
 And please stop bleating and bleeding all over my desk .
+OK, I’ll get you a band-aid.
 I recommend you put this incident behind you.
 So what will it be?’

 ‘How about some iodine?
 And what about my head?’